 Firm Registration Number: 103429W

-We have audited the internal financial controls over financial reporting of SatraProperties (India) Limited ("the Company") as of 31 March 2018 inconjunction with our audit of the standalone financial statements of the Company for the yearended on that date.
+We have audited the internal financial controls over financial reporting of SatraProperties (India) Limited ("the Company") as of 31 March 2018 inconjunction with our audit of the Ind AS Financial Statements of the Company for the yearended on that date.

 We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.